mgmt-sa-tiger-team/linklight/exercises/networking_v2/exercises/4-0-tower-setup/README.md

 # Playbook Output

-The output will look as follows.
+The output will look as follows:

+> NOTE: you may see warnings as part of the output; you can ignore these.

 ```yaml